Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

-\subsubsection{Well-foundedness}
+\subsubsection{Well-foundedness.}

-In the presence of general recursive types, as this is the case for \lang, it is no longer sound to define the logical relation by multiset induction over the structure of types in its interface \mit{$\llbracket \Delta \Vdash K \rrbracket$}.
-To restore well-foundedness a measure like step-indexing~\citep{AppelMcAllesterTOPLAS2001,AhmedESOP2006} can be employed.
+In the presence of general recursive types, it is no longer sound to define the logical relation by multiset induction over the structure of types in its sequent \mit{$\Delta \Vdash K$}.
+To restore well-foundedness a measure like step-indexing \myCite{AppelMcAllesterTOPLAS2001,AhmedESOP2006} can be employed.
 Step-indexing is typically tied to the number of type unfolding or computation steps by which one of the two programs is bound.
-A more natural and symmetric measure for our setting is the number of \emph{observations} that can be made along the free channels in the interface \mit{$\llbracket \Delta \Vdash K \rrbracket$} of the logical relation.
-We thus bound the value and term interpretation of our logical relation by this number and attach the resulting \emph{observation index} as the superscript \mit{$m$} to the relation's interface \mit{$\llbracket \Delta \Vdash K \rrbracket$}, yielding clauses of the form \begin{small}
+A more natural and symmetric measure for our setting is the number of \emph{observations} that can be made along the free channels \mit{$\Delta \Vdash K$} of the logical relation.
+We thus bound the value and term interpretation of our logical relation by this number and attach the resulting \emph{observation index} as the superscript \mit{$m$} to the sequent \mit{$\Delta \Vdash K$}, yielding clauses of the form